akka/akka/akka-docs/rst/scala/fault-tolerance-sample.rst

 15, 16      and tells the ``Counter`` to use the new ``Storage``
 =========== ==================================================================================

-Full Source Code of the Fault Tolerance Sample (Scala)
+Full Source Code of the Fault Tolerance Sample
 ------------------------------------------------------

 .. includecode:: code/docs/actor/FaultHandlingDocSample.scala#all